midas(1) midas(1)

 as bytes, and kept in a cache.
 By default, the cache is limited

-to about 128 megabytes.
-If your file has more than this number
+your file has more than this number of pixels, and you have more

-of pixels, and you have more memory available, you can use this
+memory available, you can use this option to provide enough

-tantly, if you have less than this amount of memory available
+cache for all sections.
+If you have less than this amount of

--s <min,max>
+-s min,max

 Scale the image intensities when reading from the file, so that